msneddon/nfsim/README.txt

 NFsim is ideal for modeling polymerization, aggregation, and cooperative reactions that cannot be handled with traditional stochastic or ODE simulators.
 Models are specified in the BioNetGen Langauge, providing a powerful model building environment.

+If you just want to download and use NFsim, you should simply download a preconfigured packaged release from http://emonet.biology.yale.edu/nfsim.
+If you want to hack on the code or make contributions, please create a fork and submit pull requests to the dev branch.

-please cite NFsim as:
+If you use NFsim for your research or work, please cite NFsim as:
 Sneddon MW, Faeder JR & Emonet T.  Efficient modeling, simulation and coarse-graining of biological complexity with NFsim.
 Nature Methods,(2011) 8(2):177-83.